It's Your Choice 2018

 You can enroll in the HDHP for the next plan year if you are enrolling during It’s Your Choice (open enrollment period).
 You will be required to spend out any remaining FSA funds before the HDHP can take effect and before you are eligible to open an HSA.
 In some cases your FSA funds may be converted to a limited-purposed FSA, check with your employer on this.

 Your HSA would transfer to your beneficiary tax-free.

 It is recommended that you keep your receipts.
 If you are audited by the IRS, you may need to explain any funds you used from your HSA.

-For information on available plans, open enrollment and benefits, please view Optional Insurance Plans.
+For information on available plans, open enrollment and benefits, please view Supplemental Benefit Plans.

 There are many dental options available for you.
-You can view a comparison of dental benefit options at etf.wi.gov/members/dental-comp-chart2017.pdf.
+You can view a comparison of dental benefit options at etf.wi.gov/members/dental-comp-chart2018.pdf.

 If you are a state employee: You may be eligible to receive $2,000 from your employer if you opt out of state group health insurance program coverage.
 To be eligible you cannot have opted out in 2015, meaning you must have been covered through the last day of 2015 if you were eligible for coverage and an employer contribution and you also cannot be covered under the state group health insurance program as a dependent.
 You are required to submit a paper Group Health Insurance Application/Change (ET-2301) form during It’s Your Choice open enrollment to receive the opt-out incentive for 2018.
 Some employees may be able to elect the opt-out incentive electronically; check to see if your employer allows this.